On the normalized local volume of a non-closed point: Introduction

 \section{Introduction}

 The notion of normalized local volume is introduced in \cite{Li18} to investigate a canonical metric structure of an affine cone.
 It has been revealed that this notion has connections with Kähler-Einstein metric in \cite{Li17}.
-Many conjectures are settled around the notion (cf. \cite{Li18,LLX20,LX20}), and most of the conjectures are now solved (cf. \cite{Blu18,BL21,Xu20,XZ21,XZ25}).
+Many conjectures are settled around the notion under the name of \emph{stable degeneration conjecture} (cf. \cite{Li18,LLX20,LX20}), and most of the conjectures are now solved (cf. \cite{Blu18,BL21,Xu20,XZ21,XZ25}).

 Usually, the notion of normalized local volume is defined in a closed point of a variety.
 One may wonder if we can extend the notion to a non-closed point (cf. \cite[Conjecture 6.7]{LLX20} and \cite[Remark 2.5]{LX20}).
 For example, one can define the normalized local volume at a non-closed point as a natural generalization of that in a closed point, as in Definition \ref{doeum}, and one can also define it using the constructibility of normalized local volume (cf. \cite[Theorem 1.3]{Xu20}) for closed points (for example, \cite{HLQ23,Zhu24}).
 In particular, it was conjectured that after the right scaling, the definitions are equivalent.
-In this paper, we confirm the intuition regarding the normalized local volume of a non-closed point and provide the full affirmative answer on \cite[Conjecture 6.7]{LLX20}.
+In this note, we confirm the intuition regarding the normalized local volume of a non-closed point and provide the full affirmative answer on \cite[Conjecture 6.7]{LLX20}.

 \begin{theorem}[{cf. \cite[Conjecture 6.7]{LLX20}}] Let $(X,\Delta)$ be a klt pair of a variety over an uncountable field, and let $x\in X$ be a (not necessarily closed) point.
 Let $x'\in \overline{\{x\}}$ be a general closed point, and let $n:=\dim X$ and $d:=\dim \overline{\{x\}}$.
 Then,